torsteinhov/KBE-piping-system/README.md

 <h3>DFAUpdaterPipeSystem.py</h3>

 **Based on data given from NXServer regarding the path, environment and equipment.
 Strings of template Knowledge Fusion childs are declared and for loops iterates through the data, overwrites the template child and appends to the final DFA.
-The result is a piping system that has the shortest path between start-, equipment- and end position. **
+The result is a piping system that has the shortest path between start-, equipment- and end position**

 | Method | Functionality |
 | --- | --- |